-transformative offers appointments in East Asian Medicine (acupuncture, Chinese herbal formulas, tui na, qi gong, e.g.) services to assist in your health and well-being.
+transformative offers appointments in East Asian Medicine (acupuncture, Chinese herbal formulas, tui na, qi gong, e.g.) so you can find balance in your health and well-being.

-We also offer other services such as shamanic healing, social emotional coaching, restorative justice consulting, and other workshops in personal and professional development.
+transformative also offers shamanic energy healing and clearing, social emotional coaching, restorative justice consulting, and other workshops in personal and professional development.

 making transitions transformative.